 - Busking – kids with musical or juggling talent often perform for coins from passers-by.
 Do not use the path along Troll Road from the Food Court to the store; busking is no longer allowed there.
 Look for signs saying “This is a Performance Area” which will be posted in various merchant areas.

 Teenagers can sometimes end up spending their time a little aimlessly at Pennsic, often hanging out in groups not doing very much.
+While there’s safety in numbers, especially after dark, you probably want them to find more variety in their activities at Pennsic.
 In addition to encouraging them to continue participating in many of the activities above, parents can point them at additional opportunities not open to younger kids:

 - The Youth Commedia class meets daily at 9am in the Amphitheatre behind the bathhouse starting the middle Sunday, and is open to kids ages 13-17.
-Performance is Friday at 6pm.
+Performance is Friday of War week at 7pm.

 - Work for pay at merchants or as a Pennsic Minion.
 Lots of teens earn good money working at Pennsic.
 Join the Pennsic Minions’ Union Facebook page or you can approach various merchants on your own, either before Pennsic or after you arrive.
 Merchants often need help with set up and tear down, and a few of the food merchants hire adults and teens to work shifts throughout the war.
 Master Bovi farmaðr, who runs Delights of Cathay, hires teens 17 years of age and up to work at his booth.
 You can also babysit for people with younger kids.